Adobe-Marketing-Cloud/aep-sdks-documentation/getting-started/configure-datastreams.md

 The following steps illustrate how to create a sample datastream for a mobile implementation:

 1. In the browser, navigate to [Adobe Experience Platform Data Collection UI](https://experience.adobe.com/#/data-collection) and login with your credentials.
+2. If your organization is enabled for multiple sandboxes, first select the sandbox from the top right corner.
+For more details about sandboxes, please read the [sandboxes overview](https://experienceleague.adobe.com/docs/experience-platform/sandbox/home.html).
 2. From the left panel, select **Datastreams**.
 3. Select **New Datastream** \(located on top right\).
 4. Set a name for the datastream and select **Save**.